PreCyseGroup/ST-MPC/README.md

 ## Considered plant model and polyedral framework
 It is assumed that the plant is described by a LTI model subject to state and input constraints, as well as, bounded state disturbances.
 All the constraints and disturbances sets are modeled by means of convex polyedral sets.

+## What ST-MPC does?
+It solves a regulation problem for a constrained linear system subject to bounded disturbances.
+The controller is offlined developed using three main ingredients:
+- A stabilizing state-feedback controller.
+In the proposed implementation such a controller is a standard LQR (u=Kx).
+- The smallest Robust Positively Invariant (RPI) region associated to the closed-loop system and complying with the prescirbed constraints and disturbances.
+- A family of Robust One-step Controllable Sets (ROSC) (also known as Robust Backward Reachable Sets) recursively built starting from the smallesst RPI region.

 ## Matlab implementation and required packages
 This code has been developed and tested for Matlab R2020b.
 It assumes that the [MPT3 toolbox](https://www.mpt3.org/) (including the Yalmip package) is correctly installed in Matlab.